 The core of this website is its blog.
 It includes drawing & painting tutorials, guides, tips and reviews.
 It updates regularly.

-My favorite article is how to create the illusion of depth when drawing.
+My favorite article is how to draw the illusion of depth.
 It took a lot of time to develop (both writing and drawing).
 It is still under constant development.